- Download the 2013 Race Program

 Where are the porta-pots?

 There will be 244 porta-pots located at the Start Line.
 Each hydration station will have a minimum of 3, with some having as many as 10 depending on the number of runners expected to pass by.
-There will also be 15-20 placed in the parking area.
-These typically have long lines and you are advised to proceed to the start line where the vast majority will be located.

 Do you accept credit cards for payment?